 The Gogoro Smartscooter 2 Deluxe Edition comes from Taiwan, where it is priced at $52,800 Taiwanese dollars.
-That may sound like a high price, but it is actually about $1,816 USD.
+That may sound like a high price, but in the USA it costs $3,200 USD.
 It is no slouch, either.
 At least considering the price.
 This thing can go as fast as 56 mph and has about a 68-mile range.

 Some other features include a smart key, a stylish design. bright LED lights, a 25 L trunk, ambient light sensors, fingerprint security, face recognition and more.
 This scooter is a beauty.